 ACC 319 Federal Income Tax I (3 hrs.)
-A study of federal income tax laws and their current application to individuals and partnerships, with emphasizes various practical applications of Accounting Information Systems topics in a laboratory setting.
+A study of federal income tax laws and their current application to individuals and partnerships, with emphasis on the individual income taxes.
 Offered every fall semester.
 Prerequisite: ACC 216.

 ACC 320 Accounting Information Systems (3 hrs.)
 This course explores effective and efficient accounting information systems from a user's perspective.
 Specific coverage is devoted to the areas where the accountant interfaces with the system analyst.
-This course is specifically designed for accounting and management information systems majors and minors.
 Offered every fall semester.
 Co-requisite: MIS 210.